bloodyowl/js/README.md

 ### inside a block

-assign to a variable
+Assign to a variable

-the reason for this is that function declaration are made available to the scope before the parent function execution.
+The reason for this is that function declarations are made available to the scope before the parent function execution.

 ```javascript